 It’s been nearly two years since Enbridge’s pipeline spill in Marshall, Michigan dumped almost a million gallons of crude oil into Talmadge Creek and the Kalamazoo River.
 When I visited the site about a week after the spill, residents wanted to know how it happened and what went wrong.
 We now know the answers, and it seems that the spill could probably have been prevented, and certainly minimized, if Enbridge had done its job right.
-The National Transportation Safety Board has released its preliminary report on the Enbridge oil pipeline spill and the section on “Probable Cause” says it all:
+The National Transportation Safety Board's report on the Enbridge oil pipeline spill and the section on “Probable Cause” says it all:

 "The National Transportation Safety Board (NTSB) determines that the probable cause of the pipeline rupture was corrosion fatigue cracks that grew and coalesced from crack and corrosion defects under disbonded polyethylene tape coating, producing a substantial crude oil release that went undetected by the control center for over 17 hours.
 The rupture and prolonged release were made possible by pervasive organizational failures at Enbridge Incorporated (Enbridge) that included the following:

 - Deficient integrity management procedures, which allowed well-documented crack defects in corroded areas to propagate until the pipeline failed.

 - Inadequate training of control center personnel, which allowed the rupture to remain undetected for 17 hours and through two startups of the pipeline.

 - Insufficient public awareness and education, which allowed the release to continue for nearly 14 hours after the first notification of an odor to local emergency response agencies.